cara-ebert/cara-ebert.github.io/docs/research.md

 **JAHA: Journal of the American Heart Association**, 10(13): e021063.

 [Variation in the proportion of adults in need of BP-lowering medications by hypertension care guideline in low- and middle-income countries: A cross-sectional study of 1,037,215 individuals from 50 nationally representative surveys](https://doi.org/10.1161/CIRCULATIONAHA.120.051620)<br>
-with Nikkil Sudharsanan, Michaela Theilmann, Tabeka K. Kirschbaum, Jennifer Manne-Goehler, Sina Azadnajafabad, Pascal Bovet et al.<br>
+with Nikkil Sudharsanan, Michaela Theilmann, Tabea K. Kirschbaum, Jennifer Manne-Goehler, Sina Azadnajafabad, Pascal Bovet et al.<br>
 2021<br>
 **Circulation**, 143: 991–1001.